...Highlights: shark action, manta rays, schooling fish & big pelagics...

 ...Diving environment: healthy reefs, wall dives, drift diving, caverns, advanced divers, off the beaten track...

-A vacation escape to the far north rewards you with serenity on your dives since, unlike other areas of the Maldives, you are unlikely to see another liveaboard during your entire cruise.
-The marine life also seems to revel in the minimal interference from humans with flourishing hard coral growth over most of the submerged boulders.
-Soft corals do well on the sides of the boulders protected from often strong currents.
+A vacation escape to the Far North Atolls rewards you with serenity on your dives since, unlike most other areas of the Maldives, you are unlikely to see another liveaboard during your entire cruise.
+The marine life also seems to revel in the minimal interference from humans with flourishing hard coral growth over most of the submerged boulders, probably the best in the entire country.
+Soft corals do well on the sides of the boulders even when exposed to the often strong currents.

 The sea creatures that are found here thrive in the nutrient-rich waters, bringing in the reef predators: white and black tip reef sharks.
-Large numbers of manta rays and leopard sharks populate many of the dive sites in the far north.
+Large numbers of manta rays, as well as leopard sharks and guitar sharks populate many of the dive sites in the far north.

 Your liveaboard diving adventure in the Far North Atolls will be spiced up with drift dives, cave explorations and even a visit to the Maadhoo wreck.
 Wall dives are among some of the best you will find in the whole of the Maldives region and the coral reefs shine in the sunny weather and clear waters that make for great visibility of up to 30m.